Codezillas1/CodeZillas-ProjectAntiDengue_SCDFXIBM/README.md

     Chatbot Dennis can be found through this link. https://web-chat.global.assistant.watson.cloud.ibm.com/preview.html?region=us-south&integrationID=e6979558-e5a3-49cb-86f7-3c954456770a&serviceInstanceID=997d6c06-8a26-4de6-9500-989f631a0e25

-i) What technologies were incorporated into solution: __
     For Solution 1 (Drain Sensors), IBM Node-RED and Cloudant was used.
     For Solution 2 (Detecting Weather Conditions), IBM Functions, Cloud Storage and SQL Query was used.
     For Solution 3 (Object Detection), IBM Cloud Annotations and Watson Machine Learning was used.